BEST WESTERN PLUS Executive Inn

 Explore the Seattle area and shoot for par when you play Jefferson Park Golf Course, one of the many public courses in the area.
 As you play your round at Jefferson Park Golf Course, you'll be treated to stunning views of Mt.
 Rainier and the city skyline.

 Also known as Boeing Field, King County International Airport (BFI) is a public airpark serving the Seattle metropolitan area.
 Set in the southern Seattle area, BFI is a major hub for cargo and general aviation – with some commercial service available.

 Kenmore Air serves BFI, along with cargo lines like ABX Air, UPS Airlines, and Capital Cargo International Airlines.
-Constructed in 1928, BFI is also home to the Museum of Flight and several Boeing Company facilities.
+Constructed in 1928, BFI is home to the Museum of Flight, and several Boeing Company facilities.

 Visitors can explore the region by embarking on the Trail to Treasure walking tour – traversing the Pioneer Square Historical District.
 Other interpretive programs include daily mining technique demonstrations and education film screenings.

 Seattle area residents and visitors have enjoyed purchasing fresh produce along Elliott Bay, in downtown Seattle, since 1907.